Robust Economic Model Predictive Control of Continuous-time Epidemic Processes: Application: Optimizing Quarantine Use

 \subsection{Quarantine Model for $SEIV$}

 We consider the problem of strategically removing nodes from the spreading graph in order to efficiently drive an $SEIV$ epidemic to extinction quickly.
 This is a mathematical model for the practical problem of deciding who to quarantine, and for how long, in the presence of an epidemic contagion.
-Note that, in the context of this problem, the maximum realized resource use rate is the number of quarantine beds needed throughout the course of the epidemic, and as such provides a reasonable index for evaluating the cost of the controller.
-Furthermore, given that world governments are currently in the process of providing disease control agencies with sweeping authority to quarantine individuals exposed to infectious disease (see, e.g., the recent U.S. bill \cite{CDC2017}) despite recommendations from the medical community (see, e.g., \cite{Drazen2014}), understanding the mathematics of when quarantining is necessary for the control of a disease is of utmost importance in practice.
-We show here that the proposed EMPC reduces the number of people required to be held in quarantine in order to attain a particular rate of decay.
+Note that in the context of this problem, the maximum realized resource use rate is the number of quarantine beds needed throughout the course of the epidemic, and as such provides a reasonable index for evaluating the cost of the controller.
+Furthermore, given that world governments are currently in the process of providing disease control agencies with sweeping authority to quarantine individuals exposed to infectious disease (see, e.g., the recent U.S. bill \cite{CDC2017}) despite recommendations from the medical community (see, e.g., \cite{Drazen2014}), understanding the mathematics of when quarantining is necessary for the control of a disease is of utmost importance.

 We represent control actions here by an $n$-dimensional vector $\action$ in which $\action_i = 1$ if and only if the $i$'th node is removed from the spreading graph (i.e., quarantined), and $\action_i = 0$ otherwise.
 With this notation, we may represent our action space as $\ActionSet = \{0,1\}^n.$ We model quarantining a node by removing its outgoing edges from the spreading graph, i.e. we have for all pairs $(i,j),$ the exposure rates have the functional forms $\beta_{ij}(\action_j) \triangleq \BetaIJmax - \BetaIJmax \action_j,$ and $\gamma_{ij}(\action_j) \triangleq \GammaIJmax - \GammaIJmax \action_j,$ where each $\action_j$ is restricted to the set $\{0,1\}.$ For simplicity, we assume that cost of quarantining nodes is additive, and so may be represented as $\Cost(\action) \triangleq \sum_{i \in \Nodes} \action_i.$ In this context, the value of the cost function evaluated for a particular control action $\action$ is representative of the number of beds required to implement the quarantine strategy.
 Applying economic model predictive control to this problem explicitly attempts to minimize the number of beds used in execution.